-6.1.
+5.1.
 Requesting Push Message Receipts

-An application server can use the "urn:ietf:params:push:receipt" link relation type to request a confirmation from the push service when a push message is delivered and acknowledged by the user agent.
+An application server can include the Prefer header field [RFC7240] with the "respond-async" preference to request confirmation from the push service when a push message is delivered and then acknowledged by the user agent.